mkdocs/mkdocs/docs/dev-guide/themes.md

 ### Example custom theme Localization/Translation workflow

-!!! note

-    If your theme inherits from an existing theme which already provides translation catalogs, your theme's translations will be merged with the parent theme's translations during a MkDocs build.
+> NOTE: If your theme inherits from an existing theme which already provides
+> translation catalogs, your theme's translations will be merged with the
+> parent theme's translations during a MkDocs build.
+>

-    This means that you only need to concentrate on the added translations.
+> This means that you only need to concentrate on the added translations.
-    Yet, you will still benefit from the translations of the parent theme.
-At the same time, you may override any of parent theme's translations!
+> Yet, you will still benefit from the translations of the parent theme.
+At
+> the same time, you may override any of parent theme's translations!

 Let's suppose that you're working on your own fork of the [mkdocs-basic-theme][basic theme] and want to add translations to it.